nh-99/plex_monitor/README.md

 # Plex (& co.)
 Monitoring
 Monitoring stack for Plex &amp; related services.

+# Setup
+This project uses a yaml file to configure the services that it will monitor.
+An example file is provided in `config.example.yml`.
+You can copy this file to `config.yml` and edit it to your liking.
+This contains connection information for the database, info for the server, and Discord bot configuration.

+In addition to this configuration, you need to setup a secret store.
+The application currently supports environment variables (`SECRET_KEY` and `AES_KEY`) to setup the JWT secret and the AES encryption secret.
+You can also use AWS Secrets Manager, which is the recommended way to do this in production.
+The application will look for the same secrets.

 # Running
 To create binaries to run for your platform, run `make`.
 To create a docker image, run `make build-docker`.